 It will not surprise you to know that I have a DIY VA training course that covers everything I’ve listed above!

-It has a section for every step, videos on how to identify your niche, services and clients, examples of how to write your LinkedIn profile and prospect email, templates and downloads, a guide on how to get clients, a video walk-through on the exact method in that guide and monthly private group Q&A sessions in case you need a hand.
+It has a section for every step, videos on how to identify your niche, services and clients, examples of how to write your LinkedIn profile and prospect email, templates and downloads, a guide on how to get clients, a video walk-through on the exact method in that guide, and private trainee-only Facebook group where you can ask questions.

 My course means you can do the lot in 3 months – if you want.